 In the news this month:

-• the latest on Fifth Avenue Redevelopment; and
+• our monthly status update on Fifth Avenue Redevelopment; and

 • a repeat of the information on the Confederation elections and Annual Meeting.

-This month’s NAHC Briefs includes a heads-up about parental responsibility and teen parties and alcohol consumption from The Power of Choice; words of wisdom on fireworks and swimming safety; info on Naperville’s mosquito control efforts, home fire safety tips; and more.
+This month’s NAHC Briefs includes information on low income grants for heating assistance, an Illinois Department of Agriculture alert to watch out for and beware of seeds from foreign countries, updates from the Naperville Police and Fire Departments, and more.
 Our calendar highlights public meetings, along with events of interest from area groups, organizations, and public bodies chosen with an eye toward providing the actionable information needed to participate and stay on top of situations and opportunities.